emqx/emqx-docs/en_US/file-transfer/quick-start.md

    The output will display the uploaded file in the specified S3 bucket.

-6. the HTTP API to retrieve a list of uploaded files.
-Execute the following command, replacing the necessary placeholders:
+6. Retrieve a list of uploaded files through the HTTP API by using the following command:

    ```
    >curl -u '...' -s 'http://127.0.0.1:18083/api/v5/file_transfer/files' | jq